ALpal5213/z-prefix-app/README.md

 `docker-compose down --rmi all`

 ## If that doesn't work...
 You should be able to run it as you typically would.
-I used the docker run command from the database learn content to create a docker container and naviagte into it.
+I used the docker run commands from the database learn content to create a docker container and navigate into it.

 ```
 docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 \